sglim/sglim.github.io/_posts/2019-03-20-smart-sockets-and-two-ender-3s.md

 And then there are the printers.

-We bought two Ender-3s for the project.
+The company bought two Ender-3s for the project last year, before I joined it.
 Cheap 3D printers, a couple hundred dollars each.
 The idea was to print enclosures for prototype boards instead of waiting weeks for a case.
 That is what they are for.
 That is not what happened.

 What happened is that I started printing everything.
 Cable clips.
 A phone stand.
 A better spool holder for the printer itself, which is a very 3D printing thing to do.
 At the demo day last quarter I was officially listed as the mechanical engineer, which is generous, but I did design and print the stand that held the demo together.